 Corporate and Foundation Relations

-Contact: Salma Adem, Interim Vice President for Development
+Contact: Salma Adem, Associate Vice President of Corporate & Foundation Relations

 firstname.lastname@example.org | 817-272-0095

 Some Things You Might Want to Know About UT Arlington

 By The Numbers

 - With 33,200 students, UT Arlington is the largest four-year institution of higher education in Tarrant County, the largest in the Dallas-Fort Worth metroplex, and the second largest in North Texas.

 - The University’s economic impact on the region is $12.8 billion.